 Add the poolish and stir the two parts together.

-Add the soft butter and knead well, the same method as before.
+Add the soft butter and knead well for 5-10 minutes.

-The dough will be very soft and supple when finished.
+The dough will be very soft and slightly sticky when finished.

 Let it rise under a cloth for 1 1/2 hours.